-As the peak body for Aboriginal Health in South Australia, the Aboriginal Health Council of SA endorses the Australian public health position on COVID-19 vaccination.
-The TGA approved vaccines have been shown to be safe and effective in preventing serious disease and death due to COVID-19.
-There is also emerging evidence that the vaccines reduce transmission of the disease and we support and encourage Aboriginal communities to be vaccinated against COVID-19 as soon as possible.
+As the peak body for Aboriginal Health in South Australia, the Aboriginal Health Council SA endorses the Australian public health position on COVID-19 vaccination.
+The TGA approved vaccines have been shown to be safe and effective in reducing the risk of serious illness, including hospitalisation and death due to COVID-19.
+There is also emerging evidence that the vaccines reduce transmission of the disease.
+We support and encourage Aboriginal communities to be vaccinated against COVID-19 as soon as possible.

 COVID-19 can be a very serious illness, especially for our elders and those in our community who have existing medical conditions.
 Getting a vaccine is one of the best ways of protecting ourselves and others in the community from getting really sick, being hospitalised or dying from COVID-19.

 As time goes on, there has been more evidence to suggest that vaccines will help to reduce the spread of the virus.

 Encouraging your family, Elders and the community to get vaccinated so that everyone is protected from serious illness is the best defence you have against the COVID-19 virus.